 IMLS supports exemplary management, care, and conservation of, as well as broad access to and use of, museum collections.
-Investments designed to contribute to the long-term preservation of materials and specimens are complemented by skill-building and capacityexpanding programs for museum staff, volunteers, and interns.
+We invest in the long-term preservation of materials and specimens as well as skill-building and capacity-expanding programs for museum staff, volunteers, and interns.
 IMLS welcomes applications for projects that address state-of-the-art collections care and collections-information management, curation, preventive conservation, conservation treatments, database creation and enhancement, digitization, and the use of digital tools to facilitate discovery and deepen engagement with museum collections.